 - Bring a large pot of water to a boil and cook the pasta according to package directions.
 Reserve 1 cup of pasta cooking water.

-- Pulse the cauliflower florets in a food processor just 3-4 times until you have small crumbly pieces.
+- Pulse the cauliflower florets in a food processor just 3 to 4 times until you have small crumbly pieces.
 If you have a smaller food processor, you may need to work in batches.

 - Meanwhile, heat the oil over medium heat.
 Sauté the onion and carrots for 5 to 6 minutes until the onions soft and translucent.
 Add the garlic and sauté 1 minute.